-Pour the specially-made okonomiyaki flour into a medium-size bowl, add the water and mix thoroughly.
+Pour the specially-made okonomiyaki flour into a medium-size bowl.
+Add water and mix thoroughly.
 Set it aside for later use.

-Start chopping your green onions and cabbage into small slices and pour it into the bowl where the batter mix is.
+Start chopping your green onions and cabbage into small slices and put them into the bowl where the batter mix is.

-Toss in the egg to the bowl together with the batter mix.
-Try not to mix too much as you may not get the desired result for your batter.
+Toss in the egg with the batter mix.
+Try not to mix too much, as you may not get the desired result for your batter.

-Heat up the skillet or teppanyaki and pour some vegetable oil over it, set to high heat.
-Now pour the okonimiyaki batter mix into the teppanyaki and use the hera to form a circular shape from it just like how you would make a regular pancake.
-Allow it to cook for about 3 – 4 minutes and see if the bottom becomes brown color.
+Heat up the skillet or teppanyaki and pour some vegetable oil over it.
+Set to high heat.
+Now pour the okonomiyaki batter mix into the teppanyaki and use the heat to form a circular shape from it, just like how you'd make a regular pancake.
+Allow it to cook for about 3 – 4 minutes and see if the bottom becomes brown in color.

-Now you may add the bacon strips (or other toppings of your choice bacon, shrimp, or squid would be good) before you flip the pancake over.
-Let the other side of it cook for another 3 – 4 minutes until it also becomes brown color.
-In order to keep the pancake light and fluffy just let it cook on its own and do not try to press it down with the spatula.
+Now you may add the bacon strips (or other toppings of your choice; bacon, shrimp, or squid would be good) before you flip the pancake over.
+Let the other side of it cook for another 3 – 4 minutes until it also becomes brown in color.
+In order to keep the pancake light and fluffy, just let it cook on its own and don't try to press it down with the spatula.

-Once cooked, transfer it to a large plate and then add the condiments such as the okonomiyaki sauce, aonori seaweed, bonito flakes, pickled ginger and tenkasu tempura flakes.
+Once cooked, transfer it to a large plate and then add condiments, such as okonomiyaki sauce, aonori seaweed, bonito flakes, pickled ginger, and tenkasu tempura flakes.